-If you’ve ever searched for advice on how to last longer in bed, you may know that there is a lot of advice online for home remedies you can try.
-But, how can you know which treatments are truly proven to help men increase ejaculation time?
+There is a lot of advice online about home remedies for premature ejaculation you can try.
+But how can you know which treatments are truly proven to help men increase ejaculation time?

 While the exact definitions may vary, like other sex therapists, we define premature ejaculation (PE) as ejaculation that happens faster than either the man or his partner would like and that leads to stress or worry.
 Studies show that up to 30% of men have symptoms of PE, yet less than a third will get treatment.
 That means a lot of men are looking for answers online.

-If you’re unsure of which online cures are safe or effective, read on to find out which home remedies can really help to treat premature ejaculation.
+If you’re unsure which solutions are safe or effective, read on to find out which home remedies can really help to treat premature ejaculation.

 Treatment protocols that are based on behavioral sex therapy exercises can help cure premature ejaculation.
 There are two main behavioral exercises that are being used by sex therapists: the start-stop method and the pause-squeeze technique.